boldflight/BibleConverter/test_EPUB/output/lev.md

 ### Review of the Day of Atonement

 [29] “This is to be a perpetual statute for you.
-In the seventh month, on the tenth day of the month, you must humble yourselves and do no work of any kind, both the native citizen and the resident foreigner who lives in your midst, [30] for on this day atonement is to be made for you to cleanse you from all your sins; you must be clean before the Lord.
+In the seventh month, on the tenth day of the month, you must humble yourselves and do no work of any kind, both the native citizen and the resident foreigner who lives in your midst, [30] for on this day atonement is to be made for you to cleanse you from all your sins; you must be clean before the **Lord**.
 [31] It is to be a Sabbath of complete rest for you, and you must humble yourselves.
 It is a perpetual statute.
 [32] “The priest who is anointed and ordained to act as high priest in place of his father is to make atonement.
 He is to put on the linen garments, the holy garments, [33] and he is to purify the Most Holy Place, he is to purify the Meeting Tent and the altar, and he is to make atonement for the priests and for all the people of the assembly.
 [34] This is to be a perpetual statute for you to make atonement for the Israelites for all their sins once a year.”
-So he did just as the Lord had commanded Moses.
+So he did just as the **Lord** had commanded Moses.

 ## Chapter 17

 ### The Slaughter of Animals

-[1] The Lord spoke to Moses,
+[1] The **Lord** spoke to Moses,
-[2] “Speak to Aaron, his sons, and all the Israelites, and tell them, ‘This is the word that the Lord has commanded, [3] “Blood guilt will be accounted to any man from the house of Israel who slaughters an ox or a lamb or a goat inside the camp or outside the camp, [4] but has not brought it to the entrance of the Meeting Tent to present it as an offering to the Lord before the tabernacle of the Lord.
+[2] “Speak to Aaron, his sons, and all the Israelites, and tell them, ‘This is the word that the **Lord** has commanded, [3] “Blood guilt will be accounted to any man from the house of Israel who slaughters an ox or a lamb or a goat inside the camp or outside the camp, [4] but has not brought it to the entrance of the Meeting Tent to present it as an offering to the **Lord** before the tabernacle of the **Lord**.
 He has shed blood, so that man will be cut off from the midst of his people.
-[5] This is so that the Israelites will bring their sacrifices that they are sacrificing in the open field to the Lord at the entrance of the Meeting Tent—to the priest—and sacrifice them there as peace-offering sacrifices to the Lord.
+[5] This is so that the Israelites will bring their sacrifices that they are sacrificing in the open field to the **Lord** at the entrance of the Meeting Tent—to the priest—and sacrifice them there as peace-offering sacrifices to the **Lord**.
-[6] The priest is to splash the blood on the altar of the Lord at the entrance of the Meeting Tent, and offer the fat up in smoke for a soothing aroma to the Lord.
+[6] The priest is to splash the blood on the altar of the **Lord** at the entrance of the Meeting Tent, and offer the fat up in smoke for a soothing aroma to the **Lord**.
 [7] So the people must no longer offer their sacrifices to the goat demons, acting like prostitutes by going after them.
 This is to be a perpetual statute for them throughout their generations.”’
 [8] “You are to say to them: ‘Any man from the house of Israel or from the resident foreigners who live in their midst, who offers a burnt offering or a sacrifice
-[9] but does not bring it to the entrance of the Meeting Tent to offer it to the Lord—that person will be cut off from his people.
+[9] but does not bring it to the entrance of the Meeting Tent to offer it to the **Lord**—that person will be cut off from his people.

 ### Prohibition against Eating Blood